ctespalmado12/jeepney-fare-collection-system/README.md

 # jeepney-fare-collection-system

-During my first year of college, I had the opportunity to work on a fare collection system project.
-The project aimed to create a simple command-line application for managing fare calculations, transactions, and revenue reporting.
+This project aimed to create a simple command-line application for managing fare calculations, transactions, and revenue reporting.

 Here are the main features of the code: